-An important note here: please do yourself a favour by adding the following snippet to your workspace settings, not your global VSCode settings.
+An important note here: please do yourself a favor by adding the following snippet to your workspace settings, not your global VSCode settings.
 This will create an additional file in your project structure, which can be tracked with git and therefore shared between developers.
-More importantly, it helps you to manage and override different settings: for example if you also code in python and like your code being auto-formatted when saving, you could say

 3. Configuring ESLint and Prettier

 The most important step is to actually configure eslint.
 I personally like to create a file called

 .eslintrc.js in my root folder which contains my settings as shown below.
 Another way would be to add the configuration to the package.json file which is a little less clean in my opinion.

 In the extends array ESLint is instructed to use the plugins we installed as dependencies earlier.
 As these four lines are probably the most important part of this article I will further elaborate:

 plugin:vue/recommendedtells ESLint to incorporate Vue specific rules (e.g you cannot use v-model on divs)